xrdocs/telemetry/_tutorials/2019-03-31-sensor-paths-for-segment-routing-traffic-engineering.md

 ---
 ## SR-TE, Meet MDT

-Recently, when I was building out a proof of concept in my lab for some new Segment Routing Traffic Engineering (SR-TE) use cases, I found myself wanting a quick way to check if all my policies were coming up and routing traffic.
-Model-Driven Telemetry (MDT) can get a lot of data off the routers very quickly.
+Recently, when I was building out a proof of concept in my lab for some new Segment Routing Traffic Engineering (SR-TE) use cases, I found myself wanting a quick way to check if all my policies were coming up and forwarding traffic.
+Model-Driven Telemetry (MDT) can get a lot of operational data off the network very quickly.
 The only tricky part is identifying the YANG model and container that has the best data for a given use case.
-So I wanted to share a couple of the models that were useful for me for SR-TE.
+So I wanted to share a couple of the SR-TE models that were useful for me.

 ## SR-TE Policy Status

-One high-level Key Performance Indicator (KPI) for SR-TE is the operational state of the SR-TE policies on the headend.
+One high-level performance indicator for SR-TE is the operational state of the SR-TE policies on the headend.
 In CLI, a quick way to verify that is with this command:

 ```
 RP/0/RP0/CPU0:iosxrv-1#show segment-routing traffic-eng policy summary